jmarrec/cookiecutter-cpp-cmake-conan/{{cookiecutter.project_slug}}/README_docker.md

 /starter_project# cmake --build ./build
 ```

-You can configure and build using `clang-13`, without rebuilding the container,
+You can configure and build using `clang`, without rebuilding the container,
 with these commands:

 ```bash